Three X Sisters: Broadway styles changed

 Later, in 1943 or 1944, tweaking her composition, they attended some USO benefit concerts.
 Their harmony trio did some song jingles for the Carr Buscuit Co. in Pennsylvania.
 Jessie became Cookie Carr, the character for the jingle; also sang duets (live on stage) with Artie Dunn, of the Three Suns.
 Individually, the " X Sisters" stepped out and performed solo engagements.
-Pearl and Mary Small performed at one event with Pearl's songwriting, piano, and big-band style arrangement, as Mary sang the song "Smile America Smile".
+Pearl and Mary Small performed at one live event with Pearl's songwriting, piano, and big-band style arrangement, as Mary sang the song "Smile America Smile".
 Pearl then assembled shows which featured her penned compositions.
 In 2020, their Centennial Celebration of Songs had been underway, which featured the best of their harmony voices.
-Also, a re-recording effort of Pearl's original songs (on 33 LP Records) from the late 1930s-early 40s, and early 1950s.
+Also, a re-recording effort of Pearl's original songs written from the late 1930s-early 40s, then demo recordings into the early 1950s.
+Some of these have been preserved onto modern day 2020's era 33LP song albums.